Geam/config_common/README.md

 ### Personnal config
 Well, it's just a repo with your files inside.
 #### Specific files
+- brew_apps : contain application you would like to install with brew, one application per line
+- brew_tap : contain list of depot to tap with brew, one depot per line
 - install.sh : If you provied a install.sh in your personnal repo, the global install.sh will run it
 - ln : the global install.sh will make symbolic link, cf "ln file" below
-- prompt : it should only contain the prompt you wich to use, if not provied, the general one will be use
+- prompt : it should only contain the prompt you would like to use, if not provied, the general one will be use
 - zshrc : the global zshrc will source it at the end of it's own execution

 #### ln file